Asymptotic half-grid and full-grid minors: Full-grid minors

 We claim that $S$ is as desired.
 For this, we show that, for every $K \geq L$, $G-B_G(S,K)$ has long components $C'_K, D'_K$ such that every $C'_K$--$D'_K$ path in $G$ meets $B_G(S, L)$.
-Then the assertion follows.
-Indeed, by \cref{cor:OnlyFinitelyManyLongComps}, $G-B_G(S, L)$ has a thick component $E$ which contains infinitely many of the $C'_K, D'_K$.
-If infinitely many of the $C'_K, D'_K$ do not lie in $E$, then applying \cref{cor:OnlyFinitelyManyLongComps} again yields a second thick component $E' \neq E$.
-Otherwise, at most finitely many of the $C'_K, D'_K$ are not contained in~$E$, which implies that~$E$ contains both~$C'_K$ and~$D'_K$ for some $K \geq L$.
+We first show that it will imply the desired result.
+Indeed, by \cref{cor:OnlyFinitelyManyLongComps}, $G-B_G(S, L)$ has a thick component $E$ which contains infinitely many of the $C'_K$'s, $D'_K$'s.
+If infinitely many of the $C'_K$'s, $D'_K$'s do not lie in $E$, then applying \cref{cor:OnlyFinitelyManyLongComps} again yields a second thick component $E' \neq E$.
+Otherwise, at most finitely many of the $C'_K$'s, $D'_K$'s are not contained in~$E$, which implies that~$E$ contains both~$C'_K$ and~$D'_K$ for some $K \geq L$.
 But since~$E$ is connected and avoids $B_G(S,L)$, this contradicts that every $C'_K$--$D'_K$ path meets $B_G(S,L)$.

 So let $K \geq L$ be given.
 It remains to show that $G-B_G(S,K)$ has long components $C'_K, D'_K$ such that every $C'_K$--$D'_K$ path in $G$ meets $B_G(S,L)$.
 Since $C$ is thick and $D$ is half-thick there exist components $C_K \subseteq C$ and $D_K \subseteq D$ of $G-B_G(R,K)$ such that $C_K$ is long and $D_K$ is half-long.